 - Bake the cake in a preheated oven for about 40 minutes.

-- Remove from the oven and transfer to a cooling rack.
+- Remove the cake from the oven and transfer it to a cooling rack.

-- Run a knife alongside the edges of the pan and allow to cool for 30 minutes.
+- Run a knife alongside the edges of the pan and allow it to cool for 30 minutes.

 - Release the cake from the springform pan and cool completely before dusting with powdered sugar.